Working partnerships with ITT Providers

 Who can take part?

-Lead participants from the ITT community should be directly involved in ITT with a responsibility for maths.
+Participants in this community will be from the ITT sector; they should be directly involved in ITT with a responsibility for maths.
 It is expected that these participants will represent the various ITT providers across the hub region so may include HEI, SCITT and School Direct, and represent different phases of ITT including EYTS, QTS (primary and secondary), and post-16.

 What is involved?

-Activity will be in the form of Work Groups, with the design of the collaborative working continuing to evolve.
+Activity will be in the form of Work Groups, open classrooms and conferences.
 It may include working across hub boundaries and collaborating in larger regions.
 Activity may include:

-• Local network meetings leading to partnership work focusing on key issues for the group e.g. ITT core content framework, strengthening understanding of mastery pedagogy, progression into Early Career Framework etc.
+• Local network meetings leading to partnership work focusing on key issues for the group .

 • Working with those delivering maths provision to observe lessons with Mastery Specialists to then review implications for provision